SKevo18/mh_mods/webserver/README.md

-# MH Mods Webserver
+# MH Mods API

-This is the (very simple) Flask MHK mods webserver.
-It is used for packing existing mods present in this repository into a single data file - useful for people that do not want to use the CLI and want to simply play the mods.

-You can access it live at [https://mhmods.svit.ac](https://mhmods.svit.ac).

-> **Note:** Mod folders starting with dot (`.`) are marked as WIP/temporary, and will be excluded from the webpage's mod list.
+This is a simple Python FastAPI webserver to query and download mods from the GitHub repository, for the GUI application to use.

-## Running it locally (for development)
+## Running

 1. Install Python 3.10+ virtualenv in `./.venv`: `python3 -m venv .venv`;
     - Python 3.12 is recommended;